 The two position papers document the council’s position on visitor use management and visitor capacity, and serve as guidance for all subsequent council activities.

-Visitor Use Management on Public Lands and Waters: A Position Paper to Guide Policy defines visitor use management and visitor capacity and clarifies how these two concepts interrelate.
+Visitor Use Management on Federally Managed Lands and Waters: A Position Paper to Guide Policy defines visitor use management and visitor capacity and clarifies how these two concepts interrelate.
 It outlines how these concepts should be used by managers of federal lands and waters to meet agency goals.
 This paper reflects the council’s position that best practices involve excelling in visitor use management with visitor capacity as one of the many management strategies that is used as appropriate and/or where legally required.
 The major elements of the visitor use management framework are also outlined in this position paper.

 Visitor Capacity on Federally Managed Lands and Waters: A Position Paper to Guide Policy compliments the previous position paper by providing specific recommendations for interpreting the concept of capacity and associated legal requirements for wild and scenic rivers, national historic and scenic trails, and in units of the National Park Service.